havet/Dicelist/README.md

-This work is based on the original idea from A G Reinhold in 1995: http://world.std.com/~reinhold/diceware.html and EFF:s ideas from 2016: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases
+This work is based on the original idea from A G Reinhold in 1995: http://world.std.com/~reinhold/diceware.html and partly on EFF:s ideas from 2016: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases

 Per Tunedal